awsdocs/aws-doc-sdk-examples/python/example_code/lookoutvision/README.md

 - tag - The key of the tag that you want to find.
 - value - The value of the tag that you want to find.

- For more information about tags, see https://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/tagging-model.html.
+ For more information about tags, see [Tagging models](https://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/tagging-model.html).

 ## Example structure